ZhaoqingLiu/Learning-Resources/README.md

-# learning_notes
+# Learning-Resources

-A collection of learning resources about software engineering.
+A collection of learning resources.